-What if you could give opportunities instead of handouts?
-That's what Sunday Friends – a non-religious, nonprofit organization – does through its programs for very low-income families.
+That's what Sunday Friends, a non-religious, nonprofit organization, does through its programs for very low-income families.

-Sunday Friends does this in a unique way.
-It has created an integrated “learning economy” that offers families a “working alternative to charity”.
-Children and their parents are provided opportunities to earn the things they need.
-They do this with volunteers through a variety of collaborative, carefully crafted activities, such as making gifts for children in hospitals, preparing healthy meals, cleaning the grounds of the host facility and writing letters to the Sunday Friends community.
-These giving-back activities, along with the earning opportunities and the skills training, have been shown to promote positive outlooks, healthy productive lifestyles and self-sufficient futures.
+Sunday Friends has created a unique learning environment that offers families a working alternative to charity.
+Children and their parents earn the things they need through a variety of collaborative, carefully crafted activities, such as making gifts for children in hospitals, preparing healthy meals during the program, writing letters to the Sunday Friends community and participating in integrated, hands-on life skills training classes such as money management, English proficiency and parenting effectiveness.

 Parents and children make meaningful contributions to the community through writing, cooking, art, cleaning and more.

 Family members participate in classes and hands-on learning activities, focused on academics and practical life skills.